Westmoreland Mall: Anchor stores

 JCPenney, like Sears, has also been in Greensburg since the early 1900s, originally located along South Main Street.
 It would replace its original store with a larger one at the former Greengate Mall, which operated from 1971 to 1994, when it relocated to Westmoreland Mall.
 In 2010, the JCPenney store was extensively renovated and a Sephora cosmetics shop opened on the store's upper level.
+Sephora closed in 2022 and was replaced with JCPenney Beauty.

 Troutman's, which had a few locations in the area, operated its flagship store in Downtown Greensburg since the early 1920s.
 However, it would also open a new location at Westmoreland Mall in 1979.
 Nonetheless, the downtown store would coexist with the mall location for a few years until its closure in 1985.
 Its sister store at Westmoreland was subsequently converted to Pomeroy's before being acquired by the parent company of The Bon-Ton in 1987.
 On April 18, 2018, it was announced that The Bon-Ton would close due to the company's liquidation.
 The store closed on July 29, 2018.
 On December 5, 2018, The Cordish Companies unveiled plans for the Live!
 Casino Pittsburgh gaming and entertainment complex in the former Bon-Ton building.
 The facility opened on November 24, 2020.

 Pittsburgh-based retailer Kaufmann's never had a presence in Westmoreland County until the mall's opening in 1977.
 On September 9, 2006, Federated Department Stores converted all former May Company regional department store nameplates, including Kaufmann's, into Macy's as part of a nationwide rebranding program.
+In 2017, a Macy's Backstage outlet location opened on the store's lower level.